apigeek3000/apigee-networking-101/README.md

 ## Test Apigee

-Note: It can take 24 hours for the certificate to go active.
+Note: It can take 24 hours for the certificate to move to Status of ACTIVE.
 From testing, it is usually much faster, less than 1 hour.
+If you see Status of FAILED_NOT_VISIBLE, the certificate is needs more time to validate.
+See [Domain status](https://cloud.google.com/load-balancing/docs/ssl-certificates/troubleshooting#domain-status) for more information.

 Go to Network Services > Load Balancing and select the load balancer named "apigee-xlb".
 In the Frontend section, click the link under the heading "Certificate".
 Verify that the cert in the load balancer is Status of ACTIVE.
 Once it is active, find the domain which is based on a public IP address created in the script.
 It will be in the form of #-#-#-#.nip.io.